 So to recap: Chronic hip flexion (chair sitting)=shortened muscles=posterior tilted pelvis=weak glutes=flat butt=weak pelvic floor.
 Your muscles are shortened because you are telling them to shorten…All.
 Day.
 Long.
-So the number one thing you can do improve pelvic floor health is vary your position and use your body the way it was designed to be used.
+So the number one thing you can do to improve pelvic floor health is to vary your position throughout the day and use your body in a way that eliminates strain on the ligaments and joints.

 Here are a few things you can start off with.

-2. Get a standing workstation and go back and forth between standing, squatting on a bolster, or sitting on a chair.
-For standing workstation tips click here and here, you don’t have to just stand there.
+2. Get a dynamic workstation and go back and forth between standing, squatting on a bolster, or sitting on a chair.
+For dynamic workstation tips, click HERE.
 The solution isn’t to replace sitting with another frequently held position like standing in place for eight hours.
 Again, it’s the quality and frequency of movement that’s important.

 3. Kick off your heels!
-Your pelvis can’t be in neutral if you’re wearing positive (elevated) heeled shoes.
+Your pelvis can’t be in neutral relative to your ribcage if you’re wearing positive (elevated) heeled shoes.
 Even an inch heel will shorten your calf muscles.
 So, transition slowly to flat shoes to give your muscles time to lengthen.
-Also, look for shoes with a wide toe box and shoes that are flexible-shoes that lets your feet be feet.
+Also, look for shoes with a wide toe box and shoes that are flexible shoes that let your feet be feet.
 Tight feet can also contribute to pelvic floor problems!
-Again, transition slowly, don’t run out and go for a ten mile hike in your new barefoot shoes, your tissues need to adjust in stages.
+Again, transition slowly, don’t run out and go for a ten-mile hike in your new barefoot shoes, your tissues need to adjust in stages.
 A good starting point is Whole Body Barefoot: Transitioning Well to Minimal Footwear by Katy Bowman, biomechanist.